Chart Color Schemes

 Ararat ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Ararat's cultural diversity was found to be below average, with 81.1% of its population being citizens, 87.1% born in Australia, and 92.8% speaking English only at home.
-Christianity is the main religion in Ararat, comprising 44.3% of people.
-Judaism, however, is overrepresented in Ararat with 0.1%, compared to 0.1% across Regional Vic.
+Ararat has a lower than average cultural diversity, with 81.1% citizens, 87.1% born in Australia, and 92.8% speaking English only at home.
+Christianity is the predominant religion, comprising 44.3%.
+Judaism, however, is overrepresented at 0.1%, compared to Regional Vic's 0.1%.

 Frequently Asked Questions - Diversity